Fund Your House Sitting Travels by Teaching English Online

 - editing books

-We’ve earned a reasonable income by combining all of these services, and still offer most on an ongoing basis.
-But while they add ongoing incremental amounts to our income stream, none have the consistency of teaching English online.
+We earned a reasonable income by combining all of these services, and still offer most on an ongoing basis.
+But while they add ongoing incremental amounts to our income stream, none had the consistency of teaching English online.

-We actually manage to SAVE money through our remote online teaching, while working just a few hours each week!
+It was actually possible to SAVE money through our remote online teaching, while working just a few hours each week!